-If the resource consent(s) are granted, and/or notice of requirement is confirmed, when do you anticipate construction activities will begin, and be completed?
+If the resource consent(s) are granted, and/or notice of requirement is confirmed, detail when you anticipate construction activities will begin, and be completed:

-Please provide a high level timeline outlining key milestones, e.g., detailed design, procurement, funding, site work commencement and completion.
+Please provide a high-level timeline outlining key milestones, e.g. detailed design, procurement, funding, site works commencement and completion.